We all know what is a QR Code. But did you know that there are two types of QR Codes? They’re called static and dynamic.

 4. Activate/Deactivate your QR Codes anytime

-What if your campaign has ended?
+What if your campaign has ended and yet your QR Code redirects the user to the URL?
 Well, with the click of a button, you can activate/deactivate your QR Code at anytime.
 Note that with static QR Codes this is impossible as long as the end target URL is active.

 5. Get access to engaging QR Codes